zhon/mockist-style-javascript-tdd-kata/README.md

 ```
 It everything working? **Yes**

-How do you know it works? **I run all my tests including a manual end to end test.**
+How do you know it works? **I run all my tests including a manual end to end test.
+The console shows 'Hello, world!'.**

 Can you show me the entire implementation? **Sure**
 ```js